Opentrons/opentrons/api/docs/v2/parameters/use_case_cherrypicking.rst

 Parameter Use Case – Cherrypicking
 **********************************

-Cherrypicking is a common liquid handling task: pipetting liquid from only certain wells on a source plate and placing them in order on a destination plate.
+A common liquid handling task is `cherrypicking`: pipetting liquid from only certain wells on a source plate and placing them in order on a destination plate.
 This use case demonstrates how to use a CSV runtime parameter to automate this process and to customize it on every run — without having to modify the Python protocol itself.

 In this simple example, the CSV will only control: